orta/ARAnalytics/CONTRIBUTING.md

 I take Pull Requests.
 I'm English, so I'm polite and I'll happily discuss any problems, ideas or features people are interested in.

-##How can I add another Analytics choice?
+##How can I add another Analytics provider?

 ###Adding your library to the subspecs